turbulenz/turbulenz_engine/README.rst

 - **Tools** - The Turbulenz Engine includes a number of Python tools which are installed during the env command.
   In addition the Engine includes a CGFX shader conversion tool which can be built with the following command.
-  See the `Dependencies`_ section for details of required compiler toolchains.
+  See the `pre-requisites`_ section for details of required compiler toolchains.
   ::

     $ python manage.py tools